kyphan38/web/assets/docs/study/vault/5-create-vault-policies.md

 - Vault policies enable operators to permit or deny access to specific paths or actions in Vault using Role-Based Access Control (RBAC)
   - Provide granular control over secret access
-- Policy format is written as declarative statements in JSON or HCL.
+- Policy format is written as declarative statements in JSON or HCL
 - Principle of least privilege grants users or applications only the permissions they need
 - By default, Policies implicitly deny access unless explicitly granted
   - No policy = no authorization